Did you find this article useful?

 A mortgage valuation is a specific type of assessment done by the mortgage lender to help them confirm the property’s value.
 It’s also used to see if the property will be a suitable security for the loan you’ve applied for.
 Your lender will usually arrange a mortgage valuation.

-A mortgage valuation also helps the lender work out the loan-to-value (LTV) ratio – the amount you want to borrow in relation to the value of your home.
+Alongside confirming the property’s value and suitable security for the loan, a mortgage valuation also helps the lender work out the loan-to-value (LTV) ratio.
+This is the amount you want to borrow in relation to the value of your home.
 The LTV determines the mortgage rates you are eligible for.

 A valuation and a mortgage lending decision are independent of each other.
 Once the lender is happy with both, they will usually make you a mortgage offer.

-If the property is given a down valuation, the mortgage lender may reduce the amount of money they are willing to lend you.
-You may also be unable to borrow at the same interest rate.
+The mortgage lender may reduce the amount of money they are willing to lend you.
+You may also not be able to borrow at the same interest rate.

-While a mortgage valuation provides the value of the property for the lender, a property survey would report on the condition and, sometimes, the market value of the property for you.
+While a mortgage valuation provides the value of the property for the lender, a home survey would report on the condition of the property.

-It’s a very good idea to arrange for a property survey to be done on your behalf when buying a home, to flag any potential problems.
+It’s a very good idea to arrange for a home survey to be done on your behalf when buying a home, to flag any potential problems.

 You can choose the type of report you’d like, depending on how much detail you need: